Search Menu

 Active Mind, Happy Dog

-For catch and fetch, soft foam balls are gentle on older jaws and teeth.
-Choose brightly colored toys that are easier for your dog to track visually and toys that make sounds while they move, which will give your dog aural cues.
+For catch and fetch, softer balls designed for senior dogs are gentle on older jaws and teeth.
+Chew toys for seniors are made from softer materials that still safely satisfy their urge to chew.
+Choose brightly colored toys that are easier for your dog to track visually and toys that make sounds while they move, which will give your dog cues to follow.

-Interactive toys and puzzles, especially if filled with her favorite treats, will spark enough interest to keep her brain engaged.
+Interactive toys and puzzles, like soft snuffle mats filled with your dog’s favorite treats, will spark enough interest to keep her brain engaged.
 Look for puzzle games that have varying degrees of difficulty and use different problem-solving skills.
 This keeps your elderly dog’s mind sharp and stimulated.

-If your dog is starting to lose his eyesight, consider the following:
+If your dog is starting to lose their eyesight, consider the following:

-• Try not to move things from their regular places while he adjusts to this big change.
-You should also avoid leaving items, such as school backpacks or laundry baskets, where your dog frequently walks.
+• Try not to move things from their regular places while they adjusts their changing vision.
+Try not to leave large or hard-to-navigate items, like school backpacks or laundry baskets, where your dog frequently walks.

-• Rug paths help here, too.
-Even if your dog doesn’t have trouble walking on the floor, creating a path out of a different material can help him get around when his sight is fading.
-Either by using treats or a leash, guide your dog along the paths, showing that one leads to his water dish, one leads outside, one leads to his dog bed, etc.
+• Carpet or yoga mat paths help here, too.
+Even if your dog doesn’t have trouble walking on the floor, creating a path out of a different material can help them feel their way around when their sight is fading.
+Either by using treats or a leash, guide your dog along the paths, showing that one leads to the food and water dishes, one leads outside, one leads to their bed, or any other important place they need to be able to find.

 This article is intended solely as general guidance, and does not constitute health or other professional advice.
 Individual situations and applicable laws vary by jurisdiction, and you are encouraged to obtain appropriate advice from qualified professionals in the applicable jurisdictions.
 We make no representations or warranties concerning any course of action taken by any person following or otherwise using the information offered or provided in this article, including any such information associated with and provided in connection with third-party products, and we will not be liable for any direct, indirect, consequential, special, exemplary or other damages that may result, including but not limited to economic loss, injury, illness or death.